-15. In Fiscal Year 2018, did your agency close the ten oldest requests that were reported pending in your Fiscal Year 2017 Annual FOIA Report?

-Yes.
-In Fiscal Year 2018, the FLRA closed the five cases pending at the end of Fiscal Year 2017.

-16. If no, please provide the number of these requests your agency was able to close by the end of the fiscal year, as listed in Section VII.E of your Fiscal Year 2016 Annual FOIA Report.
-If you had fewer than ten total oldest requests to close, please indicate that.
+- 15. In Fiscal Year 2018, did your agency close the ten oldest requests that were reported pending in your Fiscal Year 2017 Annual FOIA Report? - N/A. There were no pending requests at the end of FY 2018. - 16.
+If no, please provide the number of these requests your agency was able to close by the end of the fiscal year, as listed in Section VII.E of your Fiscal Year 2018 Annual FOIA Report.
+If you had fewer than ten total oldest requests to close, please indicate that. - N/A. There were no pending requests at the end of FY 2018. - 17.
+Beyond work on the ten oldest requests, please describe any steps your agency took to reduce the overall age of your pending requests.